ThisTestUser/FarLandsChronicles/Chapter 6 - The Far Lands Reborn (1.17-1.18)/Part 2 - The Y-Dimension Far Lands (1.17).md

 ![17SkyTransition](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/17SkyTransition.png)

-What's more interesting is that the void far lands also depicts a transition.
-This appears to be happen even when the Y-scale isn't stretched (hence the thin layer of deepslate sandwiching a large ocean in the previous part).
+What's more interesting is that the blocky deepslate generated in void far lands also fades out into endless ocean.
+This appears to be happen even when the Y-scale isn't stretched.

 ![17VoidTransition](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch6/17VoidTransition.png)